 - The pause (ms) 1 block gives the capacitor one millisecond to charge while the circuit is connected to 3.3 V. (If we were using a larger capacitor, we would have to increase that pause time.)

-- The RC discharge PIN 5 block makes P5 an input, AND starts measuring how long it takes P5 to go from sensing a 1, or a high signal above ~ 1.65 V), to sensing a 0, or a low signal below ~ 1.65 V. The block stores this measurement value, in microsecond units, in the shade variable.
+- The RC time PIN 5 discharge block makes P5 an input, AND starts measuring how long it takes P5 to go from sensing a 1, or a high signal above ~ 1.65 V), to sensing a 0, or a low signal below ~ 1.65 V. The block stores this measurement value, in microsecond units, in the shade variable.

 After that, a Terminal clear screen block erases any old data and returns the cursor to the top-left position.
 Then the Terminal print number block displays the value of shade.
 A pause (ms) 200 block gives us enough time to see the measured value before the loop repeats.